Dame Deborah James was given ‘three to five days’ to live, her mother says

 “She went ‘I have no regrets’ and I went ‘that’s brilliant’.
 How many people could say that?
 But she did say I don’t want to die.
 And that’s the hardest, saddest part.”

-Heather also shared details of the day James received her knighthood from Prince William, and what it was like to welcome a member of the royal family into their home.
+Heather also shared details of the day James received her damehood from Prince William, and what it was like to welcome a member of the royal family into their home.

 “He put us so much at ease when he came in.
 You know, it was amazing,” Heather said of William.